Global title

-A global title (GT) is an address used in the SCCP protocol for routing signaling messages on telecommunications networks.
+A global title (GT) is an address used in the Signalling Connection Control Part (SCCP) protocol for routing signaling messages on telecommunications networks.
 In theory, a global title is a unique address which refers to only one destination, though in practice destinations can change over time.

 Overview

 The global title is similar in purpose on the PSTN to the host name on the Internet.
 In design, however, global titles are quite different.
 The structure is usually hierarchical, the value can be of variable length, and is not necessarily a wholly numeric value—though it often is for issues of backward compatibility and association with regular telephone numbers.

 Structure of the global-title value

 The structure of a global title for ITU-T applications is officially defined in ITU-T Recommendation Q.713, and further extended in the supporting numbering plan standards.
-Other national variants of Signalling Connection Control Part (SCCP), such as the American National Standards Institute variant specified in ANSI T1.112/2000, define their own format for the Global Title.
+Other national variants of SCCP, such as the American National Standards Institute variant specified in ANSI T1.112/2000, define their own format for the Global Title.
 The value of a global title is a sequence of attributes which modify the address value.
 To summarize: